 This is the most common case.
 Usually we will always need to nuance with dye.
 As I said, it is not that we have misapplied the bleaching, but it is the best way to control the final color.
 Bleaching does not give color, it only lightens the hair.

 In this case choose a 10.1 or an 11.1.
 As you can see, here we do apply an ash tone to counteract the yellow of the hair.

 This Wella Professionals Koleston Perfect Me has a nice color if you are looking for an 11:

-Depending on the state of the hair and the level of yellow we can use a higher or lower hydrogen peroxide.
+Depending on the state of the hair and the level of yellow we can use a higher or lower developer.
 In any case, I would not use more than 20 volumes of water (at 6%).
 The Schwarzkoft Blondme is one of the highest quality, but in the end, any other brand will serve you.

 How to tone an orange or reddish discoloration

 If the bleaching was orange you can solve it with a dye as long as you do not want to lighten the color, but only give tone.
 For example, you can use a dye if you want to go from orange hair to light brown or dark ash blonde hair.

 If you want to go from orange to platinum blonde, for example, you will have to bleach.
 Sorry, I know it’s not what you want to read, but it’s the truth.
 So take a deep breath and encouragement.
 When you do, you will have a light blonde so beautiful that you will have forgotten the heaviness of the discolorations.

 However, here you have the complete post with all the techniques on how to remove the orange tone from bleached hair.